-Get started with Arduino and Esp32 WiFi Indoor Positioning
+Arduino WiFi Indoor Positioning

 A few commercial solutions exists on the market, but they require you to invest thousands of dollars in proprietary technology.

-This project will show you how you can implement your own indoor positioning system using open source Arduino hardware and free software with a minimal economic commitment, without writing any code!
+This project will show you how you can implement your own indoor positioning system using open source Arduino hardware and free software with a minimal economic commitment, without writing any custom code!

 What is Indoor Positioning?